 we touched down in the city on a late november eve and were immediately whisked away into the night and through the streets of madrid, to our base at another palladium hotel group property, only you. a historic 19th-century mansion located in the salesas neighbourhood, the interior has been exquisitely remodelled to include a myriad of bijou multi-use public spaces, and a spectacular reception area within a four-storey internal courtyard.

-the next day, a short taxi ride from only you brought us to the inaugural outpost of palladium hotel group’s new luxury hotel brand, bless collections. due to open on 15 january 2019, bless hotel madrid is located in the heart of the city’s fashionable salamanca district, madrid’s most exclusive residential neighbourhood, brimming with upscale fashion boutiques, restaurants and bars.
+the next day, a short taxi ride from only you brought us to the inaugural outpost of palladium hotel group’s new luxury hotel brand, bless collection hotels. due to open on 15 january 2019, bless hotel madrid is located in the heart of the city’s fashionable salamanca district, madrid’s most exclusive residential neighbourhood, brimming with upscale fashion boutiques, restaurants and bars.

 there we were granted exclusive access to the (still-being-furbished) property and given a backstage pass to see the interior of the hotel taking shape, and discover the vision behind this new luxury hotel concept.

 the property’s interiors have been designed by prolific spanish designer and architect lázaro rosa-violan – who also designed the hallmark decor at only you, as well as barcelona’s soho house and cotton house hotel – and whose vision was to create a quintessentially madrilenian ambiance, with a contemporary slant.